Hendrich/book-catalog/docs/IMPLEMENTATION_ARCHITECTURE_V2.md

     const text = `
       Hello ${userName},

-      Your password has been successfully reset for your lab Catalog account.
+      Your password has been successfully reset for your Script Labs account.

       If you didn't make this change, please contact support immediately.

-      lab Catalog App
+      Script Labs App
     `;

     return await this.sendEmail(email, subject, html, text);